Tzunami/go-earthdollar/README.md

 maintain the project.
 We will apply all upstream patches unrelated to the DAO HF while organizing development.
 =======
-Official Go language implementation of the Ethereum protocol supporting the _original_ chain.
-Ethereum Classic (ETC) offers a censorship-resistant and powerful application platform for developers in parallel to Ethereum (ETHF), while differentially rejecting the DAO bailout.
+Official Go language implementation of the Earthdollar protocol supporting the _original_ chain.
+Earthdollar (ETC) offers a censorship-resistant and powerful application platform for developers in parallel to Earthdollar (ETHF), while differentially rejecting the DAO bailout.

 ## Install
 >>>>>>> 462a0c24946f17de60f3ba1226255a938bc47de3